-Quality Development The program is evaluated at the end of the second semester.
+Qualification Requirements To obtain the Master of Science (120 credits) with a major in Global Studies, specialisation in Sustainability Studies, the student must complete the course requirements of at least 120 credits at the higher education level that were not used for the bachelor's degree, with at least 90 credits overall in second-cycle courses and at least 60 of those second-cycle credits in Global Studies, specialisation in Sustainability Studies, including two 15-credit master's theses in Global Studies, specialisation in Sustainability Studies.
+The degree certificate will be issued after formal application from student.
+Quality Development The programme is evaluated at the end of the second semester as well as at the end of the fourth semester.
 This evaluation work is carried out in collaboration between students and the programme director.
 Each course is also evaluated according to the regulations and guidelines for first, second and third cycle education at Jönköping University.
-Other Information The programme targets both Swedish and international students from all over the world to obtain the best student environment as possible.
-The programme collaborates with the undergraduate programme in bachelor's programme in Global Studies, as well as the established research environments at the School of Education and Communication, Jönköping University.
+Other Information The programme targets both Swedish and international students from all over the world in order to obtain the best student environment as possible.
+The programme collaborates with the undergraduate programme in global studies with an emphasis in international work, as well as the established research environments at the School of Education and Communication, Jönköping University.
 The programme also has an ambition to collaborate with strategic partner universities as well as other organisations and institutions engaged in sustainability to broaden the perspectives and opportunities for the students.
+A list of available elective courses will be provided each year.

-Regulations regarding accreditation of completed and passed university education at another Swedish or foreign higher education institution are found in "Regulations and guidelines for first-, second- and third-cycle education at Jönköping University", BRJU.
+Regulations regarding accreditation of completed and passed university education at another Swedish or foreign higher education institution are found in "Regulations and guidelines for first-, second- and third - cycle education at Jönköping University", BRJU.